datnguye/dbterd/CONTRIBUTING.md

 The rest of this document serves as a more granular guide for contributing code changes to `dbterd` (this repository).
 It is not intended as a guide for using `dbterd`, and some pieces assume a level of familiarity with Python development with `poetry`.
 Specific code snippets in this guide assume you are using macOS or Linux and are comfortable with the command line.

-### Notes

-- **Adapters:** Is your issue or proposed code change related to a specific [database adapter](https://docs.getdbt.com/docs/available-adapters)?
-If so, please open issues, PRs, and discussions in that adapter's repository instead.
-The sole exception is Postgres; the `dbt-postgres` plugin lives in this repository (`dbterd`).
 - **Branches:** All pull requests from community contributors should target the `main` branch (default).
 If the change is needed as a patch for a minor version of dbt that has already been released (or is already a release candidate), a maintainer will backport the changes in your PR to the relevant "latest" release branch (`1.0.<latest>`, `1.1.<latest>`, ...).
 If an issue fix applies to a release branch, that fix should be first committed to the development branch and then to the release branch (rarely release-branch fixes may not apply to `main`).
 - **Releases**: Before releasing a new minor version, we prepare a series of beta release candidates to allow users to test the new version in live environments.
 This is an important quality assurance step, as it exposes the new code to a wide variety of complicated deployments and can surface bugs before official release.
 Releases are accessible via pip.